MJOLNIRPackage/MJOLNIR/docs/Tutorials/Commandline/MJOLNIRHistory.rst

 History of data files
 =====================

-Both during and experiment and especially after, one can lose the overview of which data files contain which data.
+Both during an experiment and especially after, one can lose the overview of which data files contain which data.
 With a command line tool that prints out the most important properties of data files, this can be overcome.

 The script *MJOLNIRHistory* and it has the following help text::